Why you should care about The Tatami Galaxy

 I suppose the feeling I value most of all when I’m watching anime is when I realise what I’m seeing is something new, and after nearly 10 years, that’s a rare feeling indeed.
 There’s an energy and a sense of adventure to this guy’s anime that’s as refreshing as it is daring, and while I know I can’t exactly recommend the first episode of a series I haven’t even seen for myself yet, I really hope you’re willing chance it with me?

-6 replies on “Why you should care about The Tatami Galaxy”
+6 responses to “Why you should care about The Tatami Galaxy”

 Just finished watching it myself, also region blocked but luckily someone has torrented the .flv at the usual place along with the next ep of House of Five Leaves!